ThePhD/ThePhD.github.io/_posts/2025-01-21-The Big Array Size Survey Results.markdown

 ![A stacked horizontal bar chart showing the Extreme Like, Strong Like, Mild Like, No Preference, Mild Dislike, Strong Dislike, and Extreme Dislike ratios for each of the several presented options for exact spelling of this array size operator.](/assets/img/2025/01/big_array_size_survey_exact_spelling_preference.png)

-Namely, `countof` as a keyword with no macro or header is the has the least dislike and the most likes.
+Namely, `countof` as a keyword with no macro or header has the least dislike and the most likes.
 Various options steadily fall off from there.
-In the specific options, `lengthof` as a keyword with no macro or header comes close, and then from there it's `lengthof`/`countof` as macros in a header, and then various worse options from there.
+In the specific options, `lengthof` as a keyword with no macro or header comes close, and then from there it's `lengthof`/`countof` as macros in a header, and then various worse options as one continues to look for different combinations.
 It more or less reinforces the previously points.
 There's more comments (some funny/irrelevant ones too), but I think this should provide a solid basis for the necessary data.

 I expect people to simply keep bikeshedding.
 Even with all of this data people will still argue for and against things, but at least I can say I *did* get the data for all of this! 💚